 International students come to Canada from all over the world.
 And, Canada provides various work opportunities to students and working professionals.
 In fact, many people who arrived as students chose to settle down permanently in Canada.
 So, what’s it like to find work in Canada?

 Canada’s changing job market

 Experts believe that Canada’s economy is recovering from the effects of COVID-19.
 Employers and employees have entered the new normal in 2021 and adopted digital transformation faster.
 As a result, it has switched the way people collaborate, where they work, how they manage their time, and how they commute.

 The job market has also been through big transformations.
 It has impacted which industries have the most demand for new workers.
-If you want to take advantage of these exciting employment opportunities in Canada, it makes sense to understand the best jobs in Canada for 2021.
+If you want to take advantage of these exciting employment opportunities in Canada, it makes sense to understand the best jobs in Canada.

 Immigration and the law